kb-coder/vue-cli-plugin-workbox-pwa/README.md

 # vue-cli-plugin-workbox-pwa
 **ALPA**
-A Vue CLI Plugin with advanced support for workbox 6.x and Vue 3.
+A Vue CLI Plugin with advanced support for workbox 6.x, Vue 3, and webpack 4.
 Includes the ability to debug the service worker locally.

 How is this different from the vue-cli-plugin-pwa?
 - vue-cli-plugin-pwa depends on register-service-worker but this does not.
 The register-service-worker makes several assumptions about how the PWA should work, but this does not meet advanced use cases like cached apis, cache first, etc.